Last Updated: May 2026 · 3 months of testing · 3,000+ verified user reviews

 Customer Support: 24/7 vs Business Hours

-- Availability: 24/7 live chat in 8 languages (English, German, Spanish, Portuguese, French, Russian, Polish, Italian)
+GetResponse: 24/7 live chat in 8 languages (English, German, Spanish, Portuguese, French, Russian, Polish, Italian), average 2–5 minute response time, rated 8.8/10 on G2.

 “GetResponse support answered my question at 2 AM on a Sunday.
 That alone is worth the subscription.” — Ecommerce store owner, G2 review